TethasGuide/outgoing_transfer_verification/README.md

 Note: Do not share your API keys or credentials within your code when publishing or sharing your project.

 Dependencies
-Install the required Python packages using pip:
+Install the required Python packages using the requirements file:

-pip install requests tkinter concurrent.futures office365-rest-python-client
+pip install -r requirements.txt

 Usage